Code-Institute-Submissions/YogaCity/README.md

 On large devices the form will be place on the left.<br>
 The sign up form will have the color dark grey and is a little bit transparant so you can still see the image. <br>
 The title will be color gold with next to the title a playful icon.<br>
-The title will have a hover over effect and will change the text color to silver and will have a shine effect.<br>
 The rest of the text will be white.<br>
 Three verticaly radio buttons for each location.<br>
 The locations are in alphabetical order.<br>